Packing and organizing for a cruise is different from a land-based vacation. so, we've compiled a list of our favorite things to pack for the ship.

 Clear Organizers

 I had a tough time with this one because I love toiletry bags with fun patterns.
-But, when I made the switch to clear bags, I noticed I spend a lot less time trying to find stuff because, the obvious, it's see through!
+But, when I made the switch to clear bags, I noticed I spend a lot less time trying to find stuff because, the obvious, it's see-through!
 I started with these bags for small items and then ordered this set once I was hooked.

 Beach Bag | Port Bag | Carry-On Bag

 To save room, I try to bring one bag that can be used for multiple things.
-These bags are a good size to hold a days worth of things, are light weight, and easy to pack.

 For going ashore, you may want to bring water or (sealed) snacks from the ship.
-Be aware, you can't bring the water or snacks back on to the ship.
-Some excursions require you to bring your own towel, snorkel, water shoes, change of clothes, sunblock, bug spray etc. Look ahead to all your excursions and plans and find a bag to accommodate these needs.
+Be aware, you can't bring the water or snacks back onto the ship.
+Some excursions require you to bring your own towel, snorkel, water shoes, change of clothes, sunblock, bug spray, etc. Look ahead to all your excursions and plans and find a bag to accommodate these needs.

 Lanyard

-Cruise ship cabins are typically very small - unless you're booking a suite or concierge level room.
+Cruise ship cabins are typically very small - unless you're booking a suite or concierge-level room.
 These items make your cabin more comfortable and organized.

 Magnetic Hooks